andriusstank/downhill/intro/part1.md

 dimensional vector space over real numbers can be equipped with one.

 We have a solid theory behind using `V` type for gradients.
-Nonetheless, we saw units don't match in this case.
+Nonetheless, we saw units don't match.
 How come?

 Turns out we can't take inner product for granted.
 Record with variety of units shows this clearly: